bahrmichael/eve-pos-taxer/README.md

 ### deposit/all

-Will list the sum of all taxes that were ever paid until today.
+Will list the sum of all taxes that were ever paid until today for each corporation.
 Does not subtract pos fees.

 Example call: `http://localhost:9000/deposit/all?authkey=secure`